 Winterizing your home is important to prevent bugs and other insects from entering your home.
 Do not allow any potential entry points.
 Seal any holes and cracks in the structure.
 And make sure the doors have adequate weather stripping.

-Using a vacuum cleaner to get rid of bugs is an easy and convenient solution for many.
+Using a vacuum cleaner to get rid of bugs, especially springtails in house, is an easy and convenient solution for many.
 The suction tube of your vacuum cleaner will make sure that they do not fly away.
 Once you catch them in your vacuum cleaner, you can relocate them outdoors.

 When Should I Call a Professional?

 D-I-Y solutions do not always work great.
 Therefore, professional help is needed to solve your bug problem.
-There are different types of bugs that can cause several problems in your homes, from damaging your structure to severely affecting your quality of living.
+There are different types of bugs that can cause several problems in your home, from damaging your structure to severely affecting your quality of life.
 If you find any sign of infestation, consult a professional as soon as possible.